CodeReadingClubs/Resources/StarterKit/Session1/agenda.md

 ## Content

-The goal of this exercise is to start to think about which lines in the code define it's essence, have the biggest impact or need to be paid close attention to.
+The goal of this exercise is to start to think about which lines in the code define its essence, have the biggest impact or need to be paid close attention to.

-### (10 mins) Independently - Identify most important lines
+### (8 mins) Independently - Identify most important lines

 Briefly discuss what it means to be important as a group (if you want to)